 4. Experience the busy Shibuya Center-Gai

 This place is full of people from locals to tourists experiencing the busy district of Shibuya.
 It is filled with eateries, bars, and shopping.
 Enjoy shopping and restaurants in the streets nearby.
-Definitely something you should not miss when in Shibuya.
+Something you should not miss when in Shibuya.
 However, if you don’t like crowded and busy areas, this is not the place to be.

 5. Appreciate the beauty of Meiji Shrine Imperial Garden

 When you visit the Meiji Shrine, it is impossible not to stumble upon the Imperial garden.
-It is a huge park to walk and breath fresh air.
+It is a huge park to walk and breathe fresh air.
 Some parts of the garden are more touristic and some are nicely hidden.
 Such a lovely way to enjoy nature.